SCM Troubleshooting/FAQ

 Rapid blinking then LED off permanently

-- This indicates the SCM is in Production Mode but cannot bind with the RPi.
+- This indicates the SCM is in Production Mode but cannot bind with the CM4.
 In Production Mode the binding with a particular Pi becomes permanent.
-Most likely cause for this is that the SCM or the PI has been swapped out.
-Also can indicate an improper salt file.
+Can indicate an improper salt file, sometimes due to a major OS upgrade.

 - Preamble: 10 very rapid flashes